multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 I collected all the challenges in one big playground with multiple pages and published it on [Github](https://github.com/multitudes/Advent-of-Code-2019) to document my journey.

 Xcode playground can insert markdown and create a nice layout to introduce and describe the challenges and explain the code.
 They are similar to the Notebooks in Python, and it seemed to be a great feature and a bonus.
 As seen in the images this is an example of markdown rendering and navigation in the playgrounds.
-I assigned a shortcut to go from the editing mode to the rendered mode
+I assigned a shortcut to go from the editing mode to the rendered mode.

 ![AoC Image](/assets/img/aoc/markdown0.png)
 ![AoC Image](/assets/img/aoc/markdown1.png)